|

 Godfrey Morning Show

-Information: CBS.
 January 21, 1964.
-50 minutes.
+CBS.

-was the 30th anniversary program for Godfrey's show.
+Notes: The 30th anniversary program for Godfrey's show.
 His guests

 were Pat Buttram, Joan, and Jackie Gleason.